• What’s On

 • Follow us

 Freefalling is Polka’s flagship project for engaging children who are experiencing challenging circumstances.
-For over 15 years Freefalling has engaged children in Merton in weekly, bespoke drama workshops with the aim of helping them:
+For almost 20 years Freefalling has engaged children in Merton in weekly, bespoke drama workshops with the aim of helping them:

 • Improve their social skills.